M2DOLab/OpenLSTO-lite/README.md

 This first light version implements the M2DO lab’s level set topology optimization method to solve the problem of minimizing compliance (maximizing stiffness) under a volume constraint in a 2D design domain.
 It has been designed with ease of installation and use in mind.
 This means that, wherever possible, a conscious effort was made to develop in-house code components rather than relying on third-party packages or libraries.
 In simple cases (serial version with no external libraries), the code can be compiled and executed with just a C++ compiler.

-Extended capabilities using externally provided software are to be included in the next, more advanced version.
+Extended capabilities using externally provided software are to be included in the next, more advanced version, which is now available [here](https://github.com/M2DOLab/OpenLSTO.git).

 The level-set module of this software, M2DO_LSM, was adapted from code written by [Lester Hedges](https://github.com/lohedges/slsm), which can be found [here](https://github.com/lohedges/slsm).